pimotte/nomic/README.md

 - Else If no other method of choosing a prosecutor in a Trial is defined, the prosecutor will be selected through the procedure for invoking Judgement.
 In this procedure the defendant will take the role of the person invoking Judgement.

+**371** *Ace Attorney*

+A _Defense Attorney_ is a player that can be chosen by the defendant to represent him during a Trial.
+The defense attorney can only be chosen at the start of the Trial and switches are not allowed.
+The defendant is allowed to overrule statements by his defense attorney if done before the jury deliberation.
+The defendant may also fire his defense attorney by explicitly expressing this in a comment in the Trial.
+After this the defendant is the Defense Attorney in the Trial.

+If the defendant feels he has not been properly represented he should use his right to appeal for this.

 **361** *The Court Room*

 A Trial shall take place in a GitHub issue with the Trial label.
 The Trial shall be named "The people vs #githubhandle